DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Teachers and salaried trainee teachers will not need to pay an agent or any other third party to complete their application.
 Any agency or person contacting you offering to apply for the IRP on your behalf is likely to be fraudulent.
 [Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

-### Visiting England outside the 3-month time frame
+### Visiting England more than 3 months before the start of your course or job

-Your eligibility for the international relocation payment (IRP) will not be affected if you spend short periods in England outside the 3-month time frame.
+Your eligibility for the international relocation payment (IRP) will not be affected if you spend short periods in England at a time more than 3 months before the start of your course or job.

 Example 1: You attend a job interview in England under a Standard Visitor visa in May 2023.
 You return home, and learn you have been given the job, which starts in September 2023.
 You apply for a Skilled worker visa in June 2023, 3 months before the start of your job.
 You move to England in July 2023.
 You will still be eligible for the IRP.